samit-aegis/crud-lambda/README.md

 There are 4 paths that one can choose from, they are defined below ⬇️

 ## /insert-user
-- Used to insert new user details in the database
+- Used to insert new user details in the database.
 - ```path``` is ```/insert-user```
 - ```httpMethod``` is ```POST```
 - You need to send ```data``` of the new user along with the request.